agnesxlu/J296FinalProject/README.md

 For those who have applied for it and received funds, the rent relief is a life-changer.
 Charlene Cornelious, a long-time Richmond resident, is one of them.

-As someone who has been struggling with the Crohn’s disease, she was unable to work and her only source of income is $368 per month from California’s State Disability Insurance program, less than half of her monthly rent of $960.
+As someone who has been struggling with the Crohn’s disease, she was unable to work and her only source of income was $368 per month from California’s State Disability Insurance program, less than half of her monthly rent of $960.

 Cornelious submitted her application last August and received the approval at the beginning of last October.
 But the approval was only the start of a five-month wait for the money to actually arrive.